oicheryl/oicheryl.github.io/_posts/2026-04-01-cloud-native-london-april-2026.md

 We are immensely grateful to [Testkube](https://testkube.io/), and [TechShack](https://www.tech-shack.co/) for their generous support and sponsorship.

+In addition, [Orkes](https://orkes.io/) are running a free meetup next week in London on 9th April, and I think the Cloud Native London community would get a lot out of it!
+They're actively looking to grow their developer community in the UK so this is a great opportunity to connect with them.
+The event is [Taming the Beast: Hardening AI Agents for the Real World](https://luma.com/q9g0ozqm), sign up for free at: [https://luma.com/q9g0ozqm](https://luma.com/q9g0ozqm)

 ### Overview
 Kicking off our evening was Meghan McGowan from Cloudsmith explaining [From "Trust Then Verify" to "Verify Then Trust": Securing the AI-Accelerated Software Supply Chain](https://www.youtube.com/live/_iKQ8JYiEgU?si=QPO2EASFsje7IdTV&t=511)(starting at 8:31). (unfortunately we had a technical issue with the audio for the first few minutes of her talk).
 Her takeaways explained that:
 * Visibility without enforcement is just a better view of your risk.